 This management complexity slows the development and delivery of modern apps.
 Administrators need visibility into their cloud environments plus the ability to fully control those environments.
 That visibility and control must stretch from on-premises private clouds to public clouds and edge environments.

 So how can you make the most of your multi-cloud environment?

 The key is consistency.
-Administrators need a single centralized set of tools and processes to run, connect and protect apps across all environments—even if those environments use a variety of cloud or container technologies.
+Administrators need a single centralised set of tools and processes to run, connect and protect apps across all environments—even if those environments use a variety of cloud or container technologies.
 With consistent operations, you can reduce complexity, drive down costs and focus more resources on modern app delivery.

 To further enhance the flexibility and agility of your multi-cloud environment, you should also implement consistent infrastructure: the same software foundation for running virtual machines (VMs) and containers.
 Using the same infrastructure across hybrid cloud, private cloud, public cloud and edge environments allows you to shift apps across environments without requiring app modification.
-You can truly optimize your multi-cloud environment for cost, performance, security, compliance and other criteria.
+You can truly optimise your multi-cloud environment for cost, performance, security, compliance and other criteria.